ksu-cs-textbooks/cis300/content/graphs/intro.md

   - **TEdgeData Data**: This property gets the data associated with the edge.

-Note that because no **public** members change the structure, it is immutable.

 The **DirectedGraph\<TNode, TEdgeData\>** class contains the following **public** members: